How to Build Your RTW Route

 - English is widely spoken in all destinations on this route.

-This is a great trip for a short RTW trip, but if you really want to get to know the culture of all these cities and countries it could be done as part of a longer trip, utilizing overland travel and/or cheap, regional flights.
+This is a great trip for a short RTW expedition, but if you really want to get to know the culture of all these cities and countries, take your time with this route as part of a longer trip, utilizing overland travel and/or cheap regional flights.

 All destinations are great hubs to visit the parts of each country.

 - From NYC it’s easy to visit Boston, Philly, DC, and other parts of the American Northeast.